dgwozdz/OLS/README.md

 | not.parallelized |   9.029895|   9.276693|   9.632542|   9.420636|   9.742205|  12.48951|    100|
 | parallelized     |  10.462151|  10.691725|  11.432108|  11.103139|  11.789745|  20.04804|    100|

 As it can be seen, the parallelization did not reduce calculation time.
 Such a result comes from time required to initialize a cluster, which takes a couple of seconds.
-If cacluations of ~200 regressions last a few seconds, employing additional cores does'nt make sense.
+If calculations of ~200 regressions last a few seconds, employing additional cores doesn’t make sense.

 Will such a phenomenon hold for larger data?
-Let's find out by adding lags up to 16 and running the benchmark again (this time only 10 times due to the comuptations cost).
+Let's find out by adding lags up to 16 and running the benchmark again (this time only 10 times due to the computations cost).
 In each iteration of each function, 5831 models will be build:

 ``` r
 vars2 <- ncomb(vec = c("SMI", "CAC", "FTSE"),